joshydavid/information-security-study-notes/security-interview-questions/network-level-and-logging.md

 ## What is the difference between HTTPS and SSL?

-HTTPS is a protocol for secure communication over a network, while SSL (Secure Sockets Layer) is a cryptographic protocol that was used to provide encryption.
+HTTPS is a protocol for secure communication over a network, while SSL (Secure Sockets Layer) is a cryptographic protocol that is used to provide encryption.

 SSL has been replaced by TLS (Transport Layer Security), which is a more secure and efficient version.